With WebMerge, you can automatically create PDF documents from your responses.

-You can use any alphanumeric value in your Webmerge template, so long as that value exactly matches what you define in your HTTP connector.
+You can use any alphanumeric value in your Webmerge template, so long as that value exactly matches what you define in your HTTPS connector.
 Avoid using spaces and special characters for these values.

 Once you complete your document template in WebMerge, you will need to copy the Merge URL that is provided.
-This value will be pasted into your HTTP connector.
+This value will be pasted into your HTTPS connector.

-To setup your HTTP connector, open the Connectors page for your form and add the connector into the Form Submitted portion of the timeline.
+To setup your HTTPS connector, open the Connectors page for your form and add the connector into the Form Submitted portion of the timeline.

 As mentioned above, you will need the Merge URL for your WebMerge document.
 Paste this URL in the Remote Script field of the HTTP Connector.
 Leave the HTTP Request Method set to POST.